Emerjoin/Hi-Framework-features/README.md

 #Changes-Log
-* beforeRun hook now receives three arguments: $provide,$compileProvider, $filterProvider
+* beforeRun hook now receives one argument according to Hi-Framework-Hooks-3.0.0
+* new hook support added : appSetup (according to Hi-Framework-Hooks-3.0.0)